IL01DI/dg/Obsidian.md/Obsidian Sync.md

 Warning: Max sync number is 1000 files.
 ## Installation
-To install the , follow these steps (if you have previously installed any unofficial plugin the steps are identical):
+To install the Obsidian Google Drive Auto Sync Plugin, follow these steps (if you have previously installed any unofficial plugin the steps are identical):
 1. On your PC, go to [Obsidian Google Drive Sync Plugin GitHub Repo](https://github.com/stravo1/obsidian-gdrive-sync?tab=readme-ov-file#obsidian-google-drive-sync-plugin) and download from the latest release the `obsidian-gdrive-sync.zip`.
 2. Unzip it, then you should have a folder named `obsidian-gdrive-sync` containing 3 files.
 If after unzipping you end up with 3 different files (main.js, styles.css, manifest.json), place them under a new folder called `obsidian-gdrive-sync`.
 3. Navigate to your vault's location.